 Juan Jose Gonzalez began his career as an immigration rights organizer for the Illinois Coalition for Immigrant and Refugee Rights, where he mobilized immigrant citizens to vote and lobby at the state and federal level for better immigration policy.
 He then served as the Chicago Director for Stand for Children Illinois, leading their advocacy and policy efforts in the region.
 Afterwards, he was the Director of Youth and Education Policy for the City of Chicago Mayor’s office under Mayor Rahm Emanuel, managing a portfolio that included elementary and secondary education policy, college access, summer employment, and out-of-school time opportunities.

-Mr. Gonzalez received his B.A. at Princeton University and a Master’s in Public Policy from the University of Chicago Harris School.
+Juan Jose received his B.A. at Princeton University and a Master’s in Public Policy from the University of Chicago Harris School.